-My most important work, my thesis Minoritization and Vulnerability: New Foundations of a Non-Ideal Theory of Multiculturalism, is an exercise in contemporary political philosophy where I do two main things.
-(1) I defend an original terminology to characterize the subjects of multiculturalism.
-(2) I propose new normative foundations to support multicultural policies.
-In sum, my argument is that multiculturalism should cover all “minoritized groups”—not “minorities” or “cultures”—as well as other social groups that are vulnerable to minoritization.
-This significantly expands the scope of multiculturalism, but my claim is that it clarifies its normative groundings.
+My dissertation, Minoritization and Vulnerability: New Foundations of a Non-Ideal Theory of Multiculturalism, offers two contributions.
+(1) An original terminology to characterize the subjects of multiculturalism.
+(2) New normative foundations to support multicultural policies.
+My argument is that multiculturalism should cover all “minoritized groups”—not “minorities” or “cultures”—as well as other social groups that are vulnerable to minoritization.
+This significantly expands the scope of multiculturalism, but it also clarifies its normative groundings.
+Indeed, the reason individuals are entitled to special moral considerations based on their group membership is that these individuals are vulnerable to injustice.
 This research is conducted with the support of the Joseph-Armand Bombardier scholarship of the Social Sciences and Humanities Research Council of Canada.

 Lately, I have turned my attention to the concept of vulnerability, on which I plan to work for the next 3-5 years.
 For the time being, my main focus in on conceptual issues.
 The best question to summarize this project is: Vulnerability: What is it and what do we want it to be, given our normative commitments and practices?
 To conduct this research, I engage with contemporary political philosophy, feminist theory, care ethics, bioethics, philosophy of law and metaphysics.